Teaching English in France: Living in France

 French Cuisine

 French food will most certainly be one of the many fond experiences English teachers will have in France.
-There are a wide variety of familiar dishes to choose from, as well as some that may seem quite peculiar.
-The French have a great passion for food and it is best to take advantage of the experience and try the local dish.
-To get a better idea of what restaurants and bistros are worth going to for dinner, it is best to ask the locals what their recommendations are.
+There is a wide variety of familiar dishes from which to choose, as well as some that may seem quite peculiar.
+The French have a great passion for food and it is worth taking advantage of the experience and trying the local dish.
+To get a better idea of which restaurants, bistros and brasseries are worth exploring, it is best to inquire locally for recommendations.
 Some of the most popular dishes among foreigners are listed below:

-• Bouillabaisse - Fish cooked with saffron.
-This dish can be quite expensive when ordered in a restaurant.
+• Bouillabaisse - Fish stew local to the south of France.
+This dish can be quite expensive when ordered in a restaurant given the variety of fish, shellfish and mollusks included.

 • Foie gras - The cooked liver of a duck or goose.